 Working Papers

-Cointegration without unit roots with James Duffy. (under review at Annals of Statistics)
+Cointegration without unit roots with James Duffy.
+(Revise and resubmit at Quantitative Economics)

 Abstract In response to the criticism voiced in Elliott (1998), we propose a new concept of cointegration, termed quasi-cointegration, that treats unit and near unit roots of the characteristic polynomial of a vector autoregressive model in the same manner.
 We identify the quasi-cointegrating matrix as an extension of its classical counterpart defined in Johansen (1995) as the object that produces linear combinations of the series that exhibit rapid mean-reversion.
 We proceed via restricted maximum likelihood where the invariant subspace of the characteristic polynomial associated with near and actual unit roots appear as restrictions on the VAR parameters.
 We then offer an estimation and inference procedure that is asymptotically valid and avoids the bias which gave rise to this problem.
 The ‘nearness to unity’ parameter appears as a nuisance coefficient which we eliminate via a Bonferroni-based procedure to form valid confidence sets.
 To attain statistical power, we use the method of Elliott, Mueller, Watson (2015).
 Our results indicate that in the presence of near unit roots, our method remains size-controlled with good power properties while conventional methods become severely size-distorted.
 Indeed, 5% tests showed rejection probabilities of up to 80% for a small departure from a unit root.
 In the classical unit root case, our method retains power and quasi-cointegrating vectors are identical to their classical counterparts.
 An application demonstrates the usability of this approach.